 Pre-Foundation English is an intensive English language course designed to prepare you for your UAL Foundation Diploma or Level 3 Introduction course.

-Because of the coronavirus situation, we are starting the course online.
-The course will continue in London for face to face teaching and assessment when it is safe.
+Because of the coronavirus situation, the course starts online.
+The course will continue in London for face to face teaching and assessment at the end of August.

 While the course is online, you will have:

 - 10 hours a week of tutor contact